Last updated on February 24th, 2025 at 10:49 am

 Food: We spent €344 on food during our Uzbekistan trip, which averages 11 euros per day.

-Keep in mind that we are traveling full time and we ate in local markets and local restaurants during our visit to Uzbekistan.
+Keep in mind that we are traveling full time and we ate in local markets and local restaurants during our Uzbekistan travel.

 Read all about how we eat cheaply around the world.